AndyRightNow/nej-mocha/README.md

 # Notes

-The package is currently customized for MOOC team in NetEase Education.
-More generic features and more cli options will be updated later.
+More cli options will be updated later.